The Phantom Ladies of Flagler College Oct 11, 2016 15:33:48 GMT -5 Joanna, pat, and 2 more like this

 One story, proffered by Florida historian Robert R. Jones, is that the Lady in Blue was the mistress of Clifton Ward, a friend of Henry Flagler’s.
 Although married, Ward became smitten with a dark-haired beauty staying alone at the hotel.
 There was an affair and before long, the girl discovered she was in the family way.
 She told Ward who, by this time was head-over-heels in love with the young woman, and he, in turn, asked his wife for a divorce.
 Mrs. Ward refused and that afternoon, he joined his sweetheart at her favorite table where she was partaking of tea and cakes, and informed her there could be no marriage.
 With tears filling her brilliant blue eyes, the lady bolted from the room and up the stairs.
 When she reached the top, the heel of her shoe caught on the carpet and she tumbled to her death.

 While this is a romantic tale, there is evidence that instead of falling down the stairs, the woman may have taken her own life.
-In one of Henry Flagler’s journals, he wrote: “We have received tragic news today about Cliff’s lady friend.
+In one of Henry Flagler’s journals from the 1890s, he wrote: “We have received tragic news today about Cliff’s lady friend.
 I know how heartbroken he is because he had very strong feelings for her.
 He had even given up his present family to be with her.
 It’s a real shame that she couldn’t have waited a few days longer.
 Her beautiful face and blue silk lace have become a part of this hotel.”

 It is too late to ascertain the truth of the matter, but soon after the young woman’s untimely demise, guests and employees alike spoke of encounters with a filmy blue wraith in the diningroom.
 For years thereafter, her chosen table, below the magnificent window, contained a card that read: “Reserved for our Lady in Blue and her Guest.”